Mahjong Etiquette and Superstitions Every Player Should Know

 Feng shui at the table

-Mahjong superstitions are deeply woven into the game’s culture, particularly in Chinese communities where the game originated.
-While Western players might view these beliefs as quaint traditions, many Asian players take them seriously, and respecting these superstitions is an important aspect of cultural sensitivity.
-Let’s take a look at some of the most important ones.
+Mahjong superstitions are deeply rooted in the game’s cultural history, especially in Chinese communities where the game originated.
+While Western players may treat these beliefs as light-hearted traditions, many Asian players still observe them carefully, believing they can influence luck and outcomes at the table.

 Lucky charms and talismans